COVID 19 Update

 Activities and Academy trips are available to all children.
 Financial assistance via the Academy’s Pupil Premium allocation is available to ensure access to all activities where payment is needed.
 Where a professional makes a recommendation for a child to receive additional support out of Academy hours, parents will be supported and signposted to the relevant service.

-For activities out of Academy, risk assessments are carried out, and procedures are put in place to enable all children’s participation.
+For activities off Academy premises, risk assessments are carried out, and procedures are put in place to enable all children’s participation.
 If it is decided that 1:1 support is required to support a child, an additional staff member or a parent may be asked to accompany a child during the activity/trip

 What support will there be for my child’s overall wellbeing?